primarypigments/Primary.Pigments/README.md

 ### Existing Features

-- **Navbar feature #1**
+- **Navbar**

  The navigation bar allows you the opportunity to prioritize the content you want visitors to read.
 It also enables you to take your visitor on a journey, from the most important pages.

 ![screenshot](documentation/navbar.png)

-- *Hero image**
+-**Hero image**

 - Our hero image adds a personal touch that immediately builds credibility and trust for our brand.
 Because people are highly visual, having high-quality, fullscreen imagery at the top of your page can help create a positive first impressin.We also added our location to the image so that the users know immediately where we are located.

 ![screenshot](documentation/hero.png)

 - **Social Media Link Bar**

 - A Social Media Link Bar helps us increase brand awareness, increase engagement, help grow followers, and increase accessibility.

 ![screenshot](documentation/social_media.png)

 **Contact Form**

 - Our contact form is important to the user because it gives them the option to join immediately.
 This section is also fully tested and sends a confirmation back

-!

 ![screenshot](documentation/contact_form.png)

 **Contact Form Reminder**

 - This future is impotant for the user becasue it reminds the user when they forget to fill out one of the sections.

 ![screenshot](documentation/contact_form_reminder.png)

-**Title for feature #3**
+**Confirmation Page**

 -Confirmation page can work as an indicator of successful contact.
 One of our users may send us a message using the online form.
 It is also a helpful reminder to keep the password for the in person meetings.

 ![screenshot](documentation/confirmation.PNG)